Stuycs-K/final-project-9-chenn-yanj/WORKLOG.md

 ### May 29th, 2023
 merged canMove() and getCandy into one method changed horizontal/vertical method to only check for the three combinations of links

+### May 30th, 2023
+added a movedown method + gravity method -> shifts candy down adjusted draw + mouseClicked in CandyCrush

 ## NIKI